buildtesters/buildtest/docs/configuring_buildtest/overview.rst

 Default Executor Settings
 ---------------------------

-One can define default executor configurations for all executors using the ``defaults`` property.
+We can define default configurations for all executors using the ``defaults`` property.

 .. code-block:: yaml